Breast Cancer Awareness Month 2025: Signs, Screening & Support

 2) What are the early signs of breast cancer?

-Common signs include a new lump, skin dimpling, nipple changes, unexplained discharge, or changes in breast/chest shape.
-Any new or unusual change should be checked.
+Common signs include a new lump, skin dimpling, nipple changes, unusual discharge, or changes in the shape of the breast or chest.
+Any new or unusual change should be checked by a healthcare professional.

 3) At what age should I start mammograms?

-It depends on your country’s guideline and your risk profile.
-In the U.S., USPSTF recommends biennial screening from 40–74, while ACS suggests optional annual screening at 40–44 and annual screening from 45–54.
-If you have higher risk, consult a clinician about earlier screening.
+That depends on your country’s guidelines and your personal risk profile.
+In the U.S., the USPSTF recommends screening every 2 years from ages 40 to 74, while the ACS says annual screening can begin as an option from 40 to 44 and is recommended yearly from 45 to 54.
+If you have higher risk, talk to a clinician about starting earlier.

 4) Can men get breast cancer?

 Yes.
 It’s less common, but it can happen.
-Any lump or nipple change should be evaluated.
+Any lump, nipple change, or unusual symptom should be evaluated.

 5) What’s the most helpful way to support someone with breast cancer?